-In order to use network resources at the University of San Diego, your computer must have administrator access to allow for installation of key network tools.
+In order to use network resources at the University of San Diego, your computer must have administrator access to allow for installation of a network certification.
 If your computer is owned by a corporation or you do not have administrator access, the following will need to be installed by a system administrator before coming on to campus.
 Users who are unable to install the following applications will be unable to connect to the USD network and Internet connection.

+The University of San Diego networks require that antivirus is installed on all computers accessing the network.
 USD provides its own licensed Symantec Antivirus program to all students for no charge.
 Current students/staff/faculty can download it on the following website: http://www.sandiego.edu/unet/virus.php

 Windows Update Notify

+All computers used by students/staff/faculty on the USD network must alert users when Windows Updates are available.
+Occasionally, this is disabled by a system administrator through group policy.
 This option can be found under the Windows Update icon in the Control Panel for Windows Vista and 7, and in the Security Center for Windows XP.
 It can at least be set to “Notify me, but do not download or install.”
-If the options are grayed out, they must be reenabled by the system administrator.
+If the options are grayed out, they must be re-enabled by the system administrator.

 Apple Updates for Macs